-Oji Fibre Solutions (Oji), a leading global producer of pulp, paper and fibre-based packaging, has chosen Yatala in South East Queensland as the location for its new $68 million manufacturing facility for corrugated packaging products.
+Oji Fibre Solutions (Oji), a leading global producer of pulp, paper and fibre-based packaging, has chosen Yatala in South East Queensland as the location for its new manufacturing facility for corrugated packaging products.

 ‘Queensland is offering us a huge opportunity for the expansion of our packaging business here in Australia,’ says Dr Jon Ryder, Chief Executive Officer and Managing Director of Oji Fibre Solutions.
 ‘Part of the reason we came to Queensland is the people, the employment base, the talent pool that we can tap into, and the central location to the client base that we [want] to grow with here in Queensland.’